Mohammed-Feshar/sonnen-nginx-deployment-task/README.md

 #  🔥 Sonnen nginx deployment task 🔥
-This assignment aims to deploy a custom NGINX Web App to a local Kubernetes cluster using Helm by Terraform
+This repo aims to deploy a custom NGINX Web App to a local Kubernetes cluster using Helm by Terraform in a fully automated approach as requested in the assignment requirments

 ### ✨ Prerequisites:
 1. Install [Docker](https://docs.docker.com/get-docker/)